-- Describe a data science project in which you worked with a substantial programming component.
-What did you learn from that experience?
+- Have you worked on a data science project that required a substantial programming component?
+What did you take away from the experience?

-- How would you effectively represent data with five dimensions?
+- Describe how to effectively represent data with five dimensions.

-- Assume you need to generate a predictive model using multiple regression.
-Explain how you intend to validate this model.
+- You need to generate a predictive model using multiple regression.
+What’s your process for validating this model?

-- What is one way that you would handle an imbalanced data set that’s being used for prediction (i.e., vastly more negative classes than positive classes)?
+- Please provide your method for handling an imbalanced data set that’s being used for prediction (i.e., vastly more negative classes than positive classes).

-- How would you validate a model you created to generate a predictive model of a quantitative outcome variable using multiple regression?
+- What’s your approach to validate a model you created to generate a predictive model of a quantitative outcome variable using multiple regression?

-- I have two models of comparable accuracy and computational performance.
-Which one should I choose for production and why?
+- You have two different models of comparable computational performance and accuracy.
+Please explain how you decide which to choose for production and why.

-- You are given a data set consisting of variables with more than 30 percent missing values.
-How will you deal with them?
+- You are given a data set consisting of variables with a substantial portion missing values.
+What’s your approach?